 In this interdisciplinary program, we will study critical thinking, restorative justice, mass incarceration, liberatory/democratic education, community-based learning, habits of mind and heart, and youth culture.
 We will practice humanizing and critical pedagogy in order to fulfill the fundamental principle of the Gateways program-- the recognition that every person has talents and valuable experiences that can contribute to our shared learning.

 This program offers Evergreen students the opportunity to co-learn with youth incarcerated in Green Hill Academic School, a medium/maximum security school located in Chehalis, WA.
 In the fall and winter quarter quarters, Olympia students will have the opportunity to engage with Green Hill students via Zoom on Tuesday’s.

-Our goal is to create an environment in which each person becomes empowered to share their knowledge, creativity, values and goals by connecting respectfully with people from other cultural and sociopolitical backgrounds.
-The main feature of popular education is that it empowers those seeking education to be the local experts in shaping their own course of study.
+The goal of this program is to create an environment in which each person becomes empowered to share their knowledge, creativity, values and goals by connecting respectfully with people from other cultural and sociopolitical backgrounds.
+As such, we will draw from a popular education model in this program.
 Popular education works through conscientization, the ongoing process of joining with others to examine socioeconomic conditions, to reflect critically on those conditions, and thereby to imagine new possibilities for living.
 In order to do this work successfully, students will practice learning how to meet other learners "where they are at" (literally, in order to better understand the conditions that put some of us in prisons and others in colleges).
 Students will also develop critical analytical skills for "naming" socioeconomic phenomena such as the prison industrial complex.
 Most importantly, students will learn that solidarity does not mean "saving" other people or solving their problems—it means creating conditions that allow them to articulate those problems through genuine dialogue and supporting them as they work toward their own solutions.

 Juvenile justice, education, community work, social work, youth advocacy